lgagomes/CharUtil/README.md

 # CharUtil
-Tool to help with some calculations to Dungeons & Dragons 3.5
+Tool written in C# to help with some calculations to Dungeons & Dragons 3.5